 To continue running

-Before giving permission to the driver to proceed after a trip by means of ETCS Written Order 02 the signaller shall, according to non-harmonised rules:
+Before giving permission to the driver to proceed after a trip by means of European Instruction 2 the signaller shall, according to non-harmonised rules:

 check if all the conditions for the route are met,

-check all restrictions and / or instructions that are necessary and include them in ETCS Written Order 02,
+check all restrictions and / or instructions that are necessary and include them in European Instruction 2,

-check for temporary speed restrictions to be included in ETCS Written Order 02.
+check for temporary speed restrictions to be included in European Instruction 2.

 If the signaller can establish that the track is free then he can exempt the driver of a train from running on sight in SR if allowed by non-harmonised rules.